-Mike Nichols’ first feature film, an adaptation of Edward Albee’s acclaimed play Who’s Afraid of Virginia Woolf?, is a harrowing dissection of two married couples whose inner demons are let loose during a night of game playing, drinking, and screaming.
+Mike Nichols’ first feature, a big-screen transfer of Edward Albee’s acclaimed Broadway play Who’s Afraid of Virginia Woolf?, is a harrowing dissection of two married couples whose inner demons are let loose during a night of drinking, game playing, and out-of-control yelling.
 That was back in 1966.
-Fast forward to 2004 and to another Mike Nichols film adaptation of an acclaimed play, Patrick Marber’s Closer, another look at two dysfunctional heterosexual couples, this time in the age of cyberspace and AIDS.
+Fast forward to 2004 and to another Mike Nichols-directed big-screen transfer of an acclaimed play, Patrick Marber’s Closer, also about two dysfunctional heterosexual couples, but this time in the age of cyberspace and AIDS.

-Apart from the fact that the story’s time frame has been stretched from one night to a couple of years, on the surface not much has changed since the mid-’60s: the new quartet also dwells in a social bubble in which they bicker, yell profanities, pretend to be someone else, and are utterly vicious to one another.
+Apart from the fact that the story’s time frame has been stretched from one night to a couple of years and that the early 21st-century drama takes place in England, on the surface not much has changed in the last four decades: The new quartet of neurotic heterosexual English speakers also dwells in a social bubble in which they bicker, yell profanities, pretend to be someone else, and are utterly vicious to one another.

 Edward Albee vs. Patrick Marber

-Not helping matters is Dan’s off-and-on girlfriend, Alice (Natalie Portman), who aimlessly bounces from here to there and then back to here again, only to make a momentous decision at the end of the film that is as unexpected as it is trite; it comes out of nowhere – and, unlike in the play, it goes nowhere.
+Not helping matters is Dan’s off-and-on girlfriend, the mysterious American Alice (Natalie Portman), who aimlessly bounces from here to there and then back to here again, only to make a momentous decision at the end of the movie that is as unexpected as it is trite; it comes out of nowhere – and, unlike in the play, it goes nowhere.
 So, why bother?

 Sex, lies & expletives

-Julia Roberts shines + Jude Law back as Alfie
+Julia Roberts shines + Jude Law is Alfie II

-Despite Closer‘s poorly delineated characters, actors’ director Mike Nichols elicits at least a modicum of substance from three of the four leads – Natalie Portman’s stilted Alice being the sole exception.
+Despite the poorly delineated characters that inhabit his Closer film, Mike Nichols, known for his capable handling of actors (Ann-Margret in Carnal Knowledge, Melanie Griffith and Sigourney Weaver in Working Girl, etc.), elicits at least a modicum of substance from three of the four leads – with Natalie Portman’s irredeemably stilted Alice being the sole exception.

-Stripped of every artifice that has hampered several of her previous performances, a mature Julia Roberts shines as Anna, bringing a much needed touch of warmth to a role that in a less capable actress’ hands would have become a pathetic nonentity.
-In fact, Roberts is the only performer who manages to fully rise above the script’s shortcomings.
+Stripped of every artifice that has hampered some of her previous performances, a mature Julia Roberts (Best Actress Oscar winner for the inane Erin Brockovich, 2000) shines as Anna, bringing a much needed touch of warmth to a role that in a less capable actress’ hands would have come across as a pathetic nonentity.
+Roberts, in fact, is Closer’s only performer to fully rise above the screenplay’s shortcomings.

-Clive Owen, who played Dan in the original stage version, displays a powerful, magnetic screen presence that would have made even Clark Gable shudder, but this otherwise capable actor is ultimately unable to transform stagy lines into real-life talk.
+Clive Owen, who played Dan in the original stage production, displays a strong, magnetic screen presence that would have made even Clark Gable shudder.
+Yet this otherwise capable actor is ultimately unable to transform stagy lines into real-life talk.

-Jude Law, for his part, has a couple of good dramatic moments when he realizes that others can play his game as well as he does, but his attempts to make his immature loverboy charming fall flat, for Dan is nothing more than Alfie’s obnoxious twin brother – something that makes Alice’s and, particularly, Anna’s infatuation with him seem patently absurd.
+Jude Law has a couple of good dramatic moments when he realizes that others can play his game as well as he does, but his attempts to make his immature lover boy charming fall flat.
+After all, Dan is nothing more than Alfie Elkins’ obnoxious twin brother – something that makes Alice’s and, particularly, Anna’s infatuation with him seem patently absurd.

-In the final analysis, Closer fails for the same reason that its truth-impaired characters fail to connect with one another: the film keeps us at a distance from its core, focusing instead on melodramatic tricks and “shocking” banalities.
+In the final analysis, Mike Nichols and Patrick Marber’s Closer film fails for the same reason that its truth-impaired characters fail to connect with one another: The movie keeps us at a distance from its core, focusing instead on melodramatic tricks and “shocking” banalities.

-Those looking for a truly fearless look at dysfunctional human relationships may want to skip this Who’s Afraid of Virginia Woolf? redux and check out the real thing.
+Those looking for a truly fearless take on dysfunctional human relationships may want to skip this Who’s Afraid of Virginia Woolf? redux and check out the original instead.